microsoft/ark/docs/install.md

     make -j ut
     ```

     **NOTE:** currently unit tests require at least 4 GPUs in the system for communication tests.
-GPUs also need to be peer-to-peer accessible (e.g., on the same PCIe switch or using NVLink).
+GPUs also need to be peer-to-peer accessible (e.g., on the same PCIe switch or using NVLink/xGMI).

-    Lock GPU clock frequency for stable test results:
+    Lock GPU clock frequency for stable test results.
+For example, on NVIDIA GPUs:

     ```bash
     sudo nvidia-smi -pm 1